Great Bentley: History

-The village is mentioned as far back as the Domesday Book and at that time it was situated amongst large wooded areas.
+The village is mentioned as far back as the Domesday Book of 1086, and at that time it was situated amongst large wooded areas.
 The clearing of these woods began in 1135.
-In its early days the village was named Benetlea, then Much Bentley and later still Great Bentley.
-The first part of the name, Bent, is thought to refer to a type of grass, and the later part, lea, probably derives from the word ley, meaning land sown with grass, which suggests a direct reference to the green.
-Great Bentley did have a port at Flag Creek which was used to import and export goods.
+In its early days, the village was known as Benetlea, then as Much Bentley, and later as Great Bentley.
+The first part of the name, "Bent," is thought to refer to a type of grass, and the latter part, "lea," probably derives from the word "ley," meaning land sown with grass, which suggests a direct reference to the green.
+Great Bentley had a port at Flag Creek, which was used for importing and exporting goods.

-In 1557 four Protestant "heretics" from the village, including a young woman named Rose Allen, were arrested and three were burned at the stake at Colchester Castle (the fourth died in prison).
+In 1557, four Protestant "heretics" from the village, including a young woman named Rose Allen, were arrested, and three were burned at the stake at Colchester Castle (the fourth died in prison).
 They are commemorated on a small monument alongside the Green.
 Their story appears in the famous Foxe's Book of Martyrs.
 Foxe calls the village "Much Bentley".

 Queen Elizabeth I once visited Lord Darcy's residence, St Osyth Priory.
-It is believed she may have arrived at Harwich accompanied by her courtiers and rode via Horsley Cross, Little Bentley then on to Great Bentley Green before finishing her journey to St Osyth.
+It is believed she may have arrived at Harwich accompanied by her courtiers and rode via Horsley Cross, Little Bentley, then on to Great Bentley Green before finishing her journey to St Osyth.
 Great Bentley owes much of its growth to the coming of the railway in 1866, with the railway station being named Bentley Green before being changed to its present title of Great Bentley in 1877.

 Two new housing estates were built in the 1960s on either side of the Village Green.
-This was followed by a trading estate being developed close to the railway station, now known as the Plough Road Business Centre.
-At that time the village boasted five public houses, a post office, a garage, several small retail shops and businesses, a school and a doctor's surgery.
+This was followed by the development of a trading estate near the railway station, now known as the Plough Road Business Centre.
+At that time, the village boasted five public houses, a post office, a garage, several small retail shops and businesses, a school and a doctor's surgery.
 All of these amenities remain to this day, except for the post office and three of the public houses.
-Also in the 1960s Great Bentley Parish Council, on behalf of the village, purchased the manorial rights of the 42.5 acre of Common Land.
-Much of the purchase price was raised through voluntary donations from the residents and fund raising events.
+Also in the 1960s, Great Bentley Parish Council, on behalf of the village, purchased the manorial rights of the 42.5 acre of Common Land.
+A significant portion of the purchase price was raised through voluntary donations from residents and fundraising events.
 The land was then registered as a village green to protect the Green for the future from encroachment and erosion.
-The Village Green and nearby properties are a Conservation Area.
+The Village Green and its surrounding properties are designated as a Conservation Area.
 The Parish Council, through the Common Land and Village Green Acts, ensures the protection of the Village Green.